 In the case study published in Frontiers in Oncology, Baskin and his colleagues detailed the pioneering journey of their pioneering patient who suffered from end-stage recurrent glioblastoma, despite radical surgical excision, chemoradiotherapy, and experimental gene therapy.

 Glioblastoma is the deadliest of the brain tumors in adults, almost always fatal, with a life expectancy of a few months to two years.

 When the patient's glioblastoma recurred in August 2019, Baskin and his team, already working on treatment with mouse models, received FDA approval for compassionate patient treatment with their newly invented oncomagnetic device.

 The treatment consisted of the intermittent application of an oscillating magnetic field generated by the rotation of permanent magnets in a specific frequency profile and time pattern.
 First administered for two hours under supervision, subsequent treatments were administered at home with the help of the patient's wife, with treatment times of up to just six hours per day.

 The oncomagnetic device looks (apparently) simple: three oncoscillators firmly attached to a helmet and connected to an electronic controller.
-An invention by the co-author Dr. Santosh Helekar.
+An invention by the co-author Dr Santosh Helekar.
 During the five weeks of treatment, magnetic therapy was well tolerated and the mass and volume of the glioblastoma were reduced by nearly a third, with a narrowing that appeared to be related to the treatment dose.

 "Imagine treating glioblastoma without radiation or chemotherapy," Baskin said.
-“Our results in the laboratory and with this patient open a new world of non-invasive and non-toxic therapy for the cancer to the brain, with many interesting possibilities for the future ”.
+"Our results in the laboratory and with this patient open up a whole new world of non-invasive and non-toxic therapy for the cancer to the brain, with many interesting possibilities for the future ".